meawoppl/abreast/README.md

 abreast
 =======

-A first effor toward the reproduction of work done here: http://earlybreast.becklab.org/images
+A first effort toward the reproduction of work done here: http://earlybreast.becklab.org/images

 Needs:
  * Validation of the segmentation wrt. to those avaialable online